 Julie Lyn Barber, D.A.

 Dr. Barber is an Assistant Professor in the Department of Theatre at Purdue University.
-Previously she was BFA coordinator and Associate professor in the the Department of Theatre and Dance at Western Kentucky University, where she teaches Voice Lessons to BFA musical theatre majors, Advanced Musical Theatre Workshop, Voice and Diction for the Actor (Linklater), Musical Theatre Ensemble and Audition Techniques.
-She also occasionally teaches Voice and Movement (Acting 1), Theatre Appreciation, and Performance & Culture.
-She directed WKU productions of The Drowsy Chaperone, 9 to 5: The Musical and Guys and Dolls, and choreographed Spelling Bee and Hair (which she also music directed.).
-She has taught ballet, theatre arts, piano, and music to students of all ages for over 20 years.
+Previously she was BFA coordinator and Associate professor in the the Department of Theatre & Dance at Western Kentucky University.
+In addition to her work in higher education, she has taught dance, theatre arts, and music to students of all ages for over 20 years.
 She regularly teaches master classes in Spolin improvisation, musical theatre techniques, singing, as well as given presentations on the importance of providing failure-training opportunities for students, the integration of singing and dancing techniques, training transgender singers, and challenging gender bias in entertainment.